Panchakarma – What is it ?

 Enema or Vasthi: Vasthi works mainly in the large intestine and helps excrete toxic material.
 Vasthi is the large intestine flush.
 Vasthi balances doshas.
 Vasthi nourishes colon and treats different bowel disorders.
-Vasthi is recommended for lower back pain, sciatica, varicose vein, infertility, paralysis, chronic constipation, obesity, loss of weight, IBS, Crohn’s disease, convulsive disorders, and menopause.
-Vasthi is very beneficial in gynaecological conditions.
+Vasthi is the treatment of choice for lower back pain, sciatica, varicose vein, infertility, paralysis, chronic constipation, obesity, loss of weight, IBS, Crohn’s disease, convulsive disorders, and menopause.
+Vasthi is very beneficial in gynecological conditions.

 Decoction or oil for vasthi is most often customised.
 Factors involved in customising are the individual’s specific condition and their dosha complexion.

 Paschath Karma – Final phase of Panchakarma treatment

 Paschath karma is the last phase of panchakarma treatment.
 This stage is used to rebuild immunity and to consolidate our metabolic functions.

 Diet recommendation during the days immediately after Panchakarma has to be precise.
 Digestive fire weakens considerably during the cleansing process.
 Post-Panchakarma recuperative diet should consider this change in digestive capacity of the individual.
 Diet has to be customised.

 In the early days, drink more liquid preparations.
 The proportion of liquids such as juices, porridge, and soup should be considerably higher than solid foods.
 Over days, solid foods can replace liquid diet.

 While there is no rigid rule for this switch over from liquid food to solid or regular everyday food, follow the practitioner’s advice in this regard.
 Solid food requiring higher digestive energy will slow down metabolism.
 This uneven digestion will be a cause for new ama formation.
 Such ama accumulation will be a start of disease process all over again.